 Loads the events into the BRM database.

 For more information on creating event import templates, see "About Importing Events from External Sources".
-For step-by-step procedures on creating event import templates, see UE Mapper and refer to the Help.
+For step-by-step procedures on creating event import templates, see UE Mapper and see the Help.

-To import and rate events from event log files, you use the Universal Event Loader (UE Loader).
-The UE Loader reads the event import template to load data from event log files into BRM as billable events.
+To import and rate events from event log files, you use Universal Event (UE) Loader.
+UE Loader reads the event import template to load data from event log files into BRM as billable events.
 When the events are loaded, BRM rates the events and updates customer account balances.
 UE Loader is included in the BRM server software and is located in BRM_Home/apps/uel.

 To import and rate events from event log files, you must do the following: